mgduda/convert_mpas/README.md

 By default, the 'convert_mpas' will remap all integer, real, or double-precision fields that it finds in the input data file.
-However, by creating a list of fields, named 'include_fields', in the run directory, with one field name per line, the 'convert_mpas' program will remap only those fields listed in the file.
-Alternatively, one can create a list of fields to be excluded from the input file; this list should be written to a file named 'exclude_fields'.
+However, by creating a list of fields in a file named 'include_fields' in the run directory, with one field name per line, the 'convert_mpas' program will remap only those fields listed in the file.
+Alternatively, one can create a list of fields to be excluded from the output file; this list should be written to a file named 'exclude_fields'.
 If both an 'include_fields' file and an 'exclude_fields' file are present in the run directory, only fields listed in the 'include_fields' file will be remapped, and the contents of the 'exclude_fields' file are ignored.

+The target domain defaults to a 0.5x0.5-degree global lat-lon grid.
+However, one may specify an alternate target domain using a file named 'target_domain' in the run directory.
+This file may contain lines assigning values to keywords, i.e.,

+keyword = value

+The following are available keywords for describing the target domain:
+ - nlat : the number of latitude points in the grid (default value 360)
+ - nlon : the number of longitude points in the grid (default value 720)
+ - startlat : the starting latitude (default value -90.0)
+ - startlon : the starting longitude (default value -180.0)
+ - endlat : the ending latitude (default value 90.0)
+ - endlon : the ending longitude (default value 180.0)

+The actual points to which fields are interpolated are determined by dividing the latitude and longitude ranges into the specified number of intervals, then locating the interpolation points at the center of these intervals.
+For example, specifying startlat=0, endlat=10, and nlat=10 would result in target latitudes of 0.5, 1.5, ..., 8.5, and 9.5.

 ## Interpolation methodology: